cunybpl/nycet_pnp/src/content/measurement_techniques/water-flow-rate.md

 <figure class="figure mb-3 mt-3 mx-auto">
   <img src="/images/measurement-technique/water-flow-rate/2024_0430 water_flow_rate figure 1.jpeg" class="figure-img img-fluid rounded zoom" alt="Figure 1.
 Piping covered with insulation for a cooling plant.
 This is the location where the ultrasonic flow meter will be installed.">
   <figcaption class="figure-caption text-left">Figure 1.
 Piping covered with insulation for a cooling plant.
-This is the location where the ultrasonic flow meter will be installed.
-FPO</figcaption>
+This is the location where the ultrasonic flow meter will be installed.</figcaption>
 </figure>

 ### 2. Installation of Equipment

-- Confirm that the equipment is operational.
+1. Confirm that the equipment is operational.
-- Some piping systems have a layer of insulation to minimize heat loss.
-There are scenarios where the insulation must be cut to install the transducers of the flow meter.
-   - Consult with personnel who work in the facility to determine if this is appropriate.
-   - See , Figure 4 for reference.
+2. Some piping systems have a layer of insulation to minimize heat loss.
+There are scenarios where the insulation must be cut to install the transducers of the flow meter. <i>Consult with personnel who work in the facility to determine if this is appropriate.
+See , Figure 4 for reference.</i>
-- If installing the flow meter is not possible then consider using the pump curve method to determine flow rate of the fluid.
+3. If installing the flow meter is not possible then consider using the pump curve method to determine flow rate of the fluid.
-- Refer to the user manual of the measurement equipment to determine how to install the transducers.
+4. Refer to the user manual of the measurement equipment to determine how to install the transducers.

 <figure class="figure mb-3 mt-3 mx-auto">
   <img src="/images/measurement-technique/water-flow-rate/2024_0430 water_flow_rate figure 2.jpeg" class="figure-img img-fluid rounded zoom" alt="Figure 2.
 Insulation is being removed and the piping is exposed.">
   <figcaption class="figure-caption text-left">Figure 2.
-Insulation is being removed and the piping is exposed.
-FPO</figcaption>
+Insulation is being removed and the piping is exposed.</figcaption>
 </figure>

 <figure class="figure mb-3 mt-3 mx-auto">
   <img src="/images/measurement-technique/water-flow-rate/2024_0430 water_flow_rate figure 3.jpeg" class="figure-img img-fluid rounded zoom" alt="Figure 3.
 Insulation is fully removed for a section of the piping.">
   <figcaption class="figure-caption text-left">Figure 3.
-Insulation is fully removed for a section of the piping.
-FPO</figcaption>
+Insulation is fully removed for a section of the piping.</figcaption>
 </figure>

 <figure class="figure mb-3 mt-3 mx-auto">
   <img src="/images/measurement-technique/water-flow-rate/2024_0430 water_flow_rate figure 4.jpeg" class="figure-img img-fluid rounded zoom" alt="Figure 4.
 The transducers of the ultrasonic flow meter are being installed on the exposed piping.
 The ultrasonic flow meter in use is the DXN Portable Ultrasonic Measurement System.
 FPO">
   <figcaption class="figure-caption text-left">Figure 4.
 The transducers of the ultrasonic flow meter are being installed on the exposed piping.
-The ultrasonic flow meter in use is the DXN Portable Ultrasonic Measurement System.
-FPO</figcaption>
+The ultrasonic flow meter in use is the DXN Portable Ultrasonic Measurement System.</figcaption>
 </figure>

 ### 3. Verify Data is Being Collected